 Sustainability risk assessment has started operating in Japan, North America and Europe since February 2019, and has also been deployed in South America and Asian countries.
 Risk assessment results and assessment processes are centralized by using a global platform.
 Astellas may conduct a sustainability assessment for the subcontractor depending on the business between third parties.

 If Astellas identifies a risk that can be improved during the business partner selection process, it encourages the business partner to make the improvement and monitors its initiatives.
 Astellas does not engage in business if it identifies a critical risk and it judges the risk is difficult to be improved.

 Moreover, business divisions continue monitoring risk status even after business transactions have begun and the supplier’s sustainability risk level is assessed once every two years through a questionnaire.
 If necessary, the assessment takes place even within the two-year period.

-* Business partners that have a significant impact on Astellas’ business continuity, such as suppliers of raw materials (regardless of whether they are direct or indirect materials), outsourcing companies, pharmaceutical wholesalers, sales alliance partners and banks.
+* Business partners that have a significant impact on Astellas’ business continuity, such as suppliers of raw materials (regardless of whether they are direct or indirect materials), outsourcing companies, pharmaceutical wholesalers and sales alliance partners.

 On-Site Audits of Suppliers

 In 2020, there have been movement restrictions due to the impact of COVID-19.
 We conducted field survey on two companies in Japan regarding the operational status of wastewater treatment facilities, the working environment of employees, and the prevention of chemical substance exposure.
 In cases where items were pointed out, Astellas indicated an improvement proposal, requested a plan for corrective measures be drawn up and is currently following up on progress of the improvements based on the corrective measures plan.